 When is the right time to downsize?
-The facts are that according to the 2016 Canadian census, 6.5% of seniors 65 years and older live in nursing or senior’s retirement residences.
-Not surprisingly, this figure jumps to 30% of Canadians 85 years and older.
-In addition, due to improved health, longer life expectancies, and the proliferation of home care options and community support services for seniors (you can visit a Mosaic Community Resource Centre to obtain details on these), about 55% of Canadians 55 years or older indicate that they intend on remaining in their homes as long as possible.
-So what does all this mean?
+This can be a difficult question for both seniors and their families.
+According to the Canadian census, 6.5% of seniors who are 65 years and older live in seniors retirement homes or assisted living residences.
+Not surprisingly, this figure jumps to 30% Canadians once they reach 85 years and older.
+In addition, due to improved health, longer life expectancy and increasing availability of home care options, more than half of Canadians 55 years or older indicate that they intend to continue living in their homes for as long as it will be possible.

-When considering when to downsize, we recommend that potential and/or existing clients reflect on the following questions?
+When considering when will be the right time for you to downsize, we recommend that potential downsizers reflect on the following questions.

-Am I tired of making all meals and performing household chores?
+- Am I tired of preparing all my meals and performing household chores?

-Am I having difficulty maintaining my ideal lifestyle where I am?
+- Am I having difficulty maintaining my ideal lifestyle at my current location?

-If “no” are the answers to many of these questions then we infer our clients feel safe, socially stimulated, well looked after, well fed, and not overwhelmed.
-In these instances, staying put may be the right decision for them.
-However, if the answers to the above questions are a resounding “yes” and they have the financial security (in liquid or real estate assets) to commit to a retirement living community, then perhaps it’s time to consider embarking on a new adventure.
-Gordon’s has a team of trained professionals ready to remove the physical barriers (how to manage the move, sale or donation of additional items no longer needed, and preparation and sale of property) that prevent many from making their move sooner.
+If you answered “no” to many of these questions listed above, then you probably feel safe, socially stimulated, and able to manage daily activities..
+In this instance, staying put may be the right decision for now.
+However, if the answers to many of the above questions are a resounding “yes” and you have the financial ability to commit to a retirement living community, it is time for you to consider downsizing your home.
+Gordon’s Downsizing and Estate Services has a team of highly qualified experts ready to remove the physical barriers of managing the move or disposal of personal items that are no longer needed, and preparation and sale of property that may be preventing you from making your move sooner.